jimareed/docker-deployer/README.md

 # docker-deployer

 Simple webhook listener which deploys a docker container to a host when a new build is available.
-Follow **{host} setup** instructions to install the listener on the host server.
+Follow **host setup** instructions to install the listener on the host server.
 Follow **docker hub setup** instructions to configure the docker repository to call the listener when a build is ready.

-## {host} setup
+## host setup

 ```
 install node.js